brenton-leighton/ros_docker/README.md

 Example containers for working with ROS in Docker.
 Some functionality is identical to [rocker](https://github.com/osrf/rocker), but other things are only possible by defining the containers.

-The scripts used to start the containers are fairly trivial, and the containers can be [run directly from the compose files by replacing some variables](#running-the-containers-directly) (e.g. to run the containers from an IDE).

 All the containers:

 - Run as the current user